 If the number of firearms or calibres used for deer hunting is not limited, certain smaller species can be taken with a minimum calibre of .240 in Tasmania and .243 in New South Wales.
-You should always check with your state or territory authorities to ensure that you remain compliant with the current regulations.
+You should always check with your state's or territory's authorities to ensure that you remain compliant with the current regulations.